State of matter: Crystals with some degree of disorder

 A plastic crystal is a molecular solid with long-range positional order but with constituent molecules retaining rotational freedom; in an orientational glass this degree of freedom is frozen in a quenched disordered state.

 Similarly, in a spin glass magnetic disorder is frozen.

 Liquid crystal states

 Liquid crystal states have properties intermediate between mobile liquids and ordered solids.
-Generally, they are able to flow like a liquid, but exhibiting long-range order.
+Generally, they are able to flow like a liquid but exhibit long-range order.
 For example, the nematic phase consists of long rod-like molecules such as para-azoxyanisole, which is nematic in the temperature range 118–136 C. In this state the molecules flow as in a liquid, but they all point in the same direction (within each domain) and cannot rotate freely.
 Like a crystalline solid, but unlike a liquid, liquid crystals react to polarized light.

 Other types of liquid crystals are described in the main article on these states.
 Several types have technological importance, for example, in liquid crystal displays.